Code-Recursion/Student-Record-Management-System/README.md

 # Student Record Management System
-A minimalist desktop app  to managae students record. **record are saved directly on an excel file to decrease data Entry labour cost**  and improves efficiency.
+A minimalist desktop app  to managae students record. **record are saved directly on an excel file to decreases the data Entry labour cost**  and improves efficiency.

 >launch the srm.exe file directly to use the App.